staticjinja/staticjinja/CONTRIBUTING.md

 2. Fork the repo.
 3. Make your changes, and test them with `tox`.
 4. Push to your fork and submit a pull request.
-5. Check that the Travis CI tests pass.
+5. Check that the GitHub Actions CI tests pass.

 ## Testing your changes